 As you embark on a new academic year, remember that the library is here to help you!
 Please don’t hesitate to contact us at Refdesk@law.virginia.edu or to stop by and ask us a question.

 To new students arriving for orientation: Welcome!
 The Law Library staff looks forward to working with you throughout your law school career.
 From personalized research consultations to exam-time grilled cheese breaks, the library offers services to make your time at UVA more enriching, efficient, and enjoyable.
-This post describes some key resources that will help you hit the ground running this academic year.
+This post describes some key resources that will help you hit the ground running.

 Lexis, Westlaw, and Bloomberg Law Accounts